apiato/documentation/docs/additional-features/apiato-containers/social-authentication.md

 AUTH_GOOGLE_CLIENT_REDIRECT=
 ```

 3. Make a request from your client to get the `oauth` info.
-(Each Social provider returns different response and keys)
+(Each Social provider returns different response and keys).

 Example Twitter Response: